πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 When unions shine

-1. Saving memory when you know only one field is ever active (embedded systems)
+1. Saving memory when you know only one field is ever active (common in embedded systems)

-2. Variant types: JSON values, AST nodes, protocol messages (with a tag)
+2. Variant types: JSON values, AST nodes, and protocol messages (paired with a tag)

-4. Hardware register maps: the same register as bits and as a word
+4. Hardware register maps: the same register seen both as bits and as a word

-Modern alternatives: if you just need memory savings, a void* + size pair or C++'s std::variant / Rust's enum is safer.
+Modern alternatives: If you just need to save memory, a void* + size pair, C++'s std::variant, or Rust's enum is safer.
 In C, a tagged union with wrapper functions is the pragmatic choice.

 Challenges